dsausa/dsa-ui/docs/git.md

     git commit -m "Added new component"
     ```

+## :pinched_fingers: Pull requests

-* __Pull requests__ are used to review changes for errors and areas of improvement.
+__Pull requests__ are used to review changes for errors and areas of improvement.
 Once approved, they may be merged into `main`.

   The following commands pushes your branch to GitHub and opens a pull request: